Income Tax Estimator 2018 - 2019

 Calculating your income tax estimate early is a great way to settle into your new year with knowledge of what your tax bill will be, instead of stressing over not knowing.
 Stress is overrated, don't do it!

 An income tax estimate is based on many factors that include determining whether you are filing as a sole proprietor, partnership, S corporation shareholder or a self-employed individual.
 For Individuals, you should use IRS Form 1040-ES, to pay your estimated federal income tax payments.

-and S corporation shareholder, refer to
+shareholder, refer to IRS Publication 505,

-Publication 505, Tax Withholding and Estimated Tax form.
+Tax Withholding and Estimated Tax form.

 For those who are filing as a corporation you should use Form 1120-W, Estimated Tax for Corporations (PDF), to determine your estimated taxes due.
 For additional information on filing for a corporation, refer to Publication 542, Corporations.